 Though, it can be theorized that only children can do this.

-However absolutely nothing personifies the Fridge Horror of Fosters then Cheese.
-As a cartoon he's fairly cute if only more then slightly annoying, however If one takes a minute to imagine it if Fosters were ever made into a live action film Cheese would appear as a small balding highly deformed human (in appearance) with bug eyes who makes disturbing screaming noises (sometimes in empty dark rooms) at random while also saying sentences in CreepyMonotones with deeply contorted expressions at yet somehow were are supposed to believe that hes invented/imagined by a sweet five year old girl.
+However absolutely nothing personifies the Fridge Horror of Fosters more than Cheese.
+As a cartoon he's fairly cute if only more then slightly annoying, however, if one takes a minute to imagine it if Fosters were ever made into a live action film, Cheese would appear as a small balding highly deformed human (in appearance) with bug eyes who makes disturbing screaming noises (sometimes in empty dark rooms) at random moments; while also saying sentences in CreepyMonotones with deeply contorted expressions at yet somehow were are supposed to believe that he was invented/imagined by a sweet five year old girl.

 Stop to consider for a moment that no imaginary friend is shown to age (it's suggested/easily believed that Herriman was just BORN that old).
 If that is the case, then one of three things must happen.
 One is that imaginaries never die, and will wander the world for all eternity, constantly seeking the attentions of children (which is horrible in and of itself).
 Second, there is a EUTHANASIA program for imaginaries.
 As a fan of the show, imagine your job being putting Wilt down.
 Options 1 and 2 could come together, and imaginaries eventually kill themselves.
 Option 3, the least nightmarish, is that they die with their creators.
 But in that event, imagine the job Foster's does.
 That means any kid could randomly wake up to either a dead imaginary friend, or (if they simply vanish) be totally abandoned by their best friend.